-- Audio description, or more precisely called a visual description, refers to an additional narration track intended primarily for blind and visually impaired consumers of visual media (including television and film, dance, opera, and visual art).
-It consists of a narrator talking through the presentation, describing what is happening on the screen or stage during the natural pauses in the audio, and sometimes during dialogue if deemed necessary.
+Audio Described performances are offered for select projects during the season.
+Audio Description refers to an additional narration track intended primarily for blind and visually impaired consumers of visual media (including television and film, dance, opera, and visual art).
+It consists of a narrator talking through the presentation, describing what is happening on the screen or stage.

-How to Book: Tickets for performances with Audio Description can be purchased through normal channels: at either box office, over the phone, or online.
-Audio description is broadcast through our listening devices (see above); you may pick one up upon arrival at the theatre on the day of the show.
+Tickets for performances with Audio Description can be purchased at the box office, over the phone, or online.
+Audio Description is broadcast through our listening devices (see above); you may pick one up upon arrival at the theater on the day of the show.

 American Sign Language performances are offered for select projects during the season.
 Skilled theatrical Interpreters work with a Deaf ASL Consultant to translate the production and use American Sign Language to interpret the performances on stage.
 The audience can see both the Interpreters and the stage action simultaneously.

 While the interpretation should be visible from all seats in the theater, we have designated seating with closer proximity to the interpreter marked as "ASL Seating" on the seating map.
 Please choose this seating when booking your tickets for an optimal view of the ASL interpreter.

 For performances with General Admission seating, you will choose your seating location when you arrive at the theater so there is no designated seating at the time of the booking.